atkphpframework/atkdemo/README.md

 atkdemo
 =======

-ATK Demo is a lesson-based demo application for the ATK Framework.
-ATK Demo illustrates basic concepts of the ATK Framework through a series of lessons.
+AtkDemo is a lesson-based demo application for the ATK Framework, illustrating the basic concepts of the ATK Framework through a series of lessons.
+See doc/INSTALL for instructions.

+AtkDemo currently uses ATK Framework v6.5.0.

 ATK Demo is licensed under the terms of the GNU GPL v2.